unfoldtoolbox/UnfoldDecode.jl/docs/src/literate/BackToBack/About_b2b.md

             X1 = X[k_ix[1],:]
             X2 = X[k_ix[2],:]

-            # The first regression is a backregression, which regresses X1 against Y1.
+            # The first regression is a backforward regression, which regresses X1 against Y1.

             # We estimate the linear regression coefficients `G` ̂from Y1 to X1, which recovers the correlations between Y and each factor of X.
             G = model_fun(Y1',X1)